stencho/Swoop/readme.md

 - Element focus system, with element-specific keyboard handling for the currently focused element (focus a checkbox and press enter or space, it will switch state)
 - High poll rate, multi-threaded, RawInput-based mouse and keyboard support (with MonoGame as a fallback input handler, also managed in a way which supports multi-threading)
 - AutoRenderTarget, 'draw' Action automatically runs at the start of each draw, and AutoRenderTarget.Manager.(un)register_background/foreground_draw() make the renderer automatically draw the RT to the screen, above or below the rest of the UI
 - ManagedEffect class to make implementing and dealing with pixel shaders far less annoying.
-Also capable of drawing simple 3D models, and the DrawShaded3DPlane class uses this to draw an arbitrary pixel shader to a 3D plane
+Also capable of drawing simple 3D models, and the ShadedQuad/ShadedQuadWVP classes uses this to draw an arbitrary pixel shader to a 3D plane
 - Easy to use drawing library for images, text, and 2D primitives
 - 2D image-based SDFs and Circle SDFs
 - A 2D GJK implementation